 - Telecommunications were, by far, the most targeted industry vertical by almost double that of the next industry in Unit42’s list – High Tech

 Phishing has established its position as one of the primary ways threat actors gain access to your network.
-Putting security measures in place to stop these kids of attacks are critical – URL filtering, DNS filtering, email scanning, and Security Awareness Training all play a role in stopping email-based threats.
+Putting security measures in place to stop these kinds of attacks are critical – URL filtering, DNS filtering, email scanning, and Security Awareness Training all play a role in stopping email-based threats.

 If you don’t have a layered security strategy in place including the solutions above, you’re not reducing the threat surface and the risk of successful attack.